sourcery-ai-experiments/QuarticSDK/docs/quick_start.md

 ## Step 1
 ---
 Initialize the `APIClient` with the authentication details.
 Currently, Quartic SDK supports two kinds of authentication: Basic Authentication and OAuth2.0.
-In Basic Authentication, the user must pass in the parameters the username and password; and in OAuth2.0, the client token.
+In Basic Authentication, the user must pass the parameters of username and password; and in OAuth2.0, the client token.

-For our example, we will be using Basic Authentication and assume the Quartic host to be `https://test.quartic.ai` and the username and password to be `username` and `password`.
+For our example, if the authentication used is Basic Authentication, the Quartic host is `https://test.quartic.ai`, and the username and password is `username` and `password`, then the APIClient will look like this:

 ```
 from quartic_sdk import APIClient